sam11385/passport/README.md

 ## STEP 3

-Incorporate PassportJS into your application (use the demo app in the resources folder as a reference).
+Incorporate PassportJS into your application.
 Implement a LocalStrategy that will let users create accounts and log in with their email address and a password.
 The "login" and "logout" buttons on your website should trigger the "auth/login" and "auth/logout" routes respectively.
 Use EJS to render either "Logged in" or "Not Logged in" to the webpage.